farhanaidil2026-ui/Year1-Sem1-Courses/ULRS1032-Integrity and Anti-Corruption/README.md

 ### What I Learned

-This course opened my eyes to how deeply corruption affects society—from weakening economies to eroding public trust.
-I gained insight into Malaysia's legal mechanisms and institutional efforts to promote transparency and accountability.
-Beyond the classroom discussions, I've come to understand that integrity isn't just about following rules; it's about making principled choices even when no one is watching.
+This course really opened my eyes to just how much damage corruption does.
+It's not just about money disappearing, it's about people losing faith in their government and each other.
+I learned about the laws and agencies Malaysia has set up to fight corruption, which was pretty interesting.
+But honestly, the biggest thing I took away is that integrity isn't just "don't break the rules."
+It's about choosing to do what's right even when you could easily get away with doing something shady and suspicious.

 ### Core Lessons

 **Ethics in Action**
-Technical expertise alone won't define my career success.
-This course reinforced that ethical conduct must guide every decision I make, whether in coding projects, team collaborations, or future workplace scenarios.
+Being good at coding or data engineering won't mean much if I don't have strong ethics to back it up.
+This course hammered home the point that I need to think about the "right way" to do things, not just the "fast way" or the "easy way", whether that's working on a group project, writing code, or making decisions at work someday.

 **Room for Growth**
-While the lectures were informative, I believe the course could benefit from more hands-on learning approaches.
-Case study analyses, simulation exercises, or even guest speakers from anti-corruption agencies would help students connect abstract concepts to real-world situations more effectively.
+The lectures were solid, but I think the class could be way more engaging with some practical activities.
+Maybe analyzing real corruption cases, doing role-play scenarios, or bringing in people from MACC to talk about their work.
+That kind of stuff would make the concepts stick better than just reading slides.

 ---

 ## 🌟 Final Thoughts

-Completing ULRS1032 has been more than fulfilling an academic requirement—it's been a character-building experience.
-The knowledge I've gained about ethical responsibility will influence how I approach my career in data engineering and beyond.
-I now recognize that creating a corruption-free society starts with individual commitment to integrity, and I'm motivated to carry these principles forward in all aspects of my life.
+Taking ULRS1032 was way more than just ticking off a graduation requirement.
+It actually made me think differently about how I want to live my life and approach my future career.
+The stuff I learned about ethics and accountability isn't just going to sit in my notes, I genuinely want to bring that mindset into whatever I do, especially as I get into data engineering.
+Fighting corruption starts with each person making better choices, and I'm ready to be part of that change.

 ---